xdpranali/BookChef/README.md

 - **Version Control**: Git

 # Features <a name="features"></a>
-- Admin can perform CRUD(CREATE, READ, UPDATE and DELETE) operations on User's and chef's account.
+- Admin can perform CRUD(CREATE, READ, UPDATE and DELETE) operations on User's and Chef's account.
 - Booking activities such as book, approve, disapprove, delete, update chef / user can be performed.
 - Admin can search user and chef.